 Jasmine's classical vocal training began at the Junior department of the prestigious Guildhall School of Music & Drama where she also went on to obtain her degree.
 Her operatic roles include The Gamekeepers Wife, Pepik and Frog in The Cunning Little Vixen by Janacek, the Pie Seller in the world premiere of Julian Phillip's opera The Tale of Januarie, Erste Knabe in The Magic Flute and Titania from A Midsummer Night's Dream by Benjamin Britten.

-Jasmine hosts concerts and events each year to raise money and awareness for the charity Kenyan Kids, helping young, at risk children who are living below the poverty line.
-For a limited time she is creating personalised musical messages.
-See an example and order yours here!
+Jasmine has hosted concerts and events to raise money and awareness for the charity Kenyan Kids, helping young, at risk girls who are living below the poverty line.

 Alongside this, Jasmine is a singing teacher for student's of all ages and abilities.
-She has 100% audition success rate with student's in National Youth Choir, London Youth Choir, Westminster Cathedral School, Junior Guildhall, Junior Trinity & Junior Academy.
+She has 100% audition success rate with students in The Brit School, National Youth Choir, London Youth Choir, Westminster Cathedral School, Junior Guildhall, Junior Trinity & Junior Academy.
 Click here to read what people say about Jasmine and here to book your lesson.

 "I feel very privileged to have witnessed Jasmine singing live and it made the occasion so memorable for everyone concerned."